Nitrokey/nitrokey-app/README.md

 make install
 ```

-Note: You have to set CMAKE_PREFIX_PATH to your corresponding Qt path.
+Note: In case you have downloaded Qt manually from web download page you have to set `CMAKE_PREFIX_PATH` to your corresponding Qt path.
-Example: (If QT5.5 (64bit) was installed in your $HOME DIR):
+Example: (If QT5.5 (64bit) was installed in your `$HOME` DIR):
 ```
 export CMAKE_PREFIX_PATH=$HOME/Qt/5.5/gcc_64/
 ```